 “Beth Vrabel’s stellar writing captivates readers from the start as she weaves a powerful story of friendship and hardship.” —Buffy Andrews, author of The Lion Awakens and Freaky Frank

 "Beth Vrabel weaves an authentic, emotional journey that makes her a standout among debut authors." —Kerry O'Malley Cerra, author of Just a Drop of Water

 Join the Pack!

-Find out more about the book and where to order your copy here.
+Find out more about the series and the Pack's other adventures here.

 "Disorientation encompasses not only place and attitude, but also the rarely explored ambivalence of being disabled on a spectrum.
 Alice's insistence that she's "not that blind" rings true with both stubbornness and confusion as she avails herself of some tools while not needing others, in contrast to typically unambiguous portrayals."

 "I know that when my children read Stinkville, they will accept the characters and their idiosyncrasies without batting an eyelash.
 They will understand that differences are No Big Deal.
 And maybe they’ll realize that all the things they’ve been practically fainting about in their real lives are also No Big Deal, because, hey, Alice got through much more challenging circumstances with far less indignity."

 “Brimming with wit and heart, A Blind Guide to Stinkville examines the myriad ways we define difference between ourselves and others and asks us to reexamine how we see belonging.”